Jore (film): Production

 After his debut film Student Number 1, Sibiraj signs his second film with the same production banner, Sena Films.
 And this time sharing frames with him is father Satyaraj, the duo carrying their real-life roles into reel-life and playing father and son.
 While Gajala plays the romantic interest of Sibiraj, Bhanupriya plays Satyaraj's wife in the film.
+The film was launched on 18 August 2003 at Prasad Studios.

 The cast also includes Telugu villain Kota Srinivasa Rao (of 'Saamy' fame) and Vadivelu among others.
 Shooting commenced at Pollachi on 25 December, with a schedule of about 30 days at locations in Udumalaipettai and Marayur.
 The songs are to be shot abroad.

 Soundtrack

-The film score and the soundtrack were composed by Deva.
-The soundtrack, released in 2004, features 5 tracks with lyrics written by Piraisoodan, Na.
-Muthukumar, Kabilan and Annamalai.
-Indiaglitz.com said : "Deva's music falls flat".
+The soundtrack was composed by Deva.

 Reception

-Indiaglitz described the film as "A typical 'masala' film, Jore with its loose screenplay and amateur twists and turns, can be rightly called as as(sic) 'bore'" and criticized that "director Selvah has given old wine in a new bottle".
-But praised the comedy scenes : "Interestingly, it is Sathyaraj and Vadivelu who provide relief to the audience in the movie".
-Bizhat described "It's interesting to watch the father - son combination together in Jore.
-Sibi Raj has matched up to his father's acting and gives a good account as an actor".